Parent-Lab-University-of-Michigan/pcdh19_eeg_analysis/readme.md

 # Getting Started
 ## Installation and Setup
 This should be a pretty easy install.
 These instructions assume you have MATLAB installed.
 The scripts were written in R2022a, but other versions should work too.
+1. Install (or check that you have installed) the following MATLAB toolboxes:
+  1. The matlab signal processing toolbox.
+It provides the `edfread` function, which this code uses.
+  2. The matlab statistics and machine learning toolbox.
+It provides the `tinv` function, which this code uses.
+  3. The Matlab version of [chronux](http://chronux.org/).
+In this case, this means downloading the library so there's a folder somewhere with the chronux code.
-1. Download these scripts (into the same folder).
+2. Download these scripts (into the same folder).
-2. Create a data folder with the `.edf` files in it.
+3. Create a data folder with the `.edf` files in it.
 This data folder could be anywhere, but it's convenient to put it in the same folder as the scripts.
-3. Install the Matlab version of [chronux](http://chronux.org/).
-In this case, this means downloading the library so there's a folder somewhere with the chronux code.
 4. Modify `get_directory_info.m` to point to the appropriate directories on your machine.
 5. Modify `get_clip_metadata.m` to reflect the clips in your data directory (this file will change based on your experiment).